 Having Second Shooters on your Wedding Day

 I get asked a lot – should we have a second shooter?

-When I know I have a reliable second shooter covering the additional details discussed before the wedding, I can do what I do best: create beautiful art from the moments of the day.
-The 2nd shooter helps keep me on track, assists and supports me so that I can do my absolute best for you on your day.
+When I know I have a reliable second shooter covering the additional details I can do what I do best: create beautiful art from the moments of the day.
+The 2nd shooter helps keep me on track, assists me and supports me so that I can do my absolute best for you on your day.

 Whilst I was with Emma & the girls, my second shooter captured the guys at the venue.

-Whilst I am stood at the front of the church with the groom – the second photographer can be outside the Church capturing your arrival – come rain or shine!
+Whilst I am stood at the front of the church with the groom – the second photographer can be outside the church capturing your arrival – come rain or shine!

 The image below was taken at the same time!

 Whilst I am at the front of the ceremony room with the priest/vicar – the second photographer can be the back.

 There are so many advantages to a second shooter, simultaneous reactions, both your expressions as you see each other for the first time that day, an epic birds eye view of the dance floor from a balcony while I’m on the actual dance floor getting that confetti cannon shot.